lachie/gitface/Readme.md

 ## run it

-Run with `node app.js`
+Run with `bin/gitface`.
+You can symlink this into your path.

+### Start the server

+    $ gitface serve

+### View your repo using gitface (OSX only)

+    $ cd /path/to/your/repo
+    $ gitface

+This opens your browser to the right url.

 ## problems

-Its hard coded to one repo and my team at the moment.
+Its hard coded to my team at the moment.